Driving Cultural Change Through Design Systems at Etsy

 Background

-I led the adoption of Etsy’s design system to unify the product experience, embed systems into design culture, and lay the foundation for a major redesign and brand refresh.
+I led the adoption of Etsy’s design system, Collage, to unify the product experience, embed systems into design culture, and lay the foundation for a major redesign and brand refresh.

 Approach